apache/cloudstack-documentation/source/adminguide/networking/advanced_zone_config.rst

       subnet.
 This is the CIDR that describes the IPv6 addresses in use in the guest networks in this zone.
 To allot IP addresses from within a particular address block, enter a CIDR.

+   -  **IPv6 DNS**: A set of custom IPv6 DNS that will be used by the network.
+If not provided then IPv6 DNS specified for the zone will be used.
+Available only when the selected network offering supports DNS service.

    -  **Network Domain**: A custom DNS suffix at the level of a network.
       If you want to assign a special domain name to the guest VM